Adaptive Compute-and-Forward with Lattice Codes Over Algebraic Integers: Abstract

 \section{Abstract}

-We consider the compute-and-forward relay network with limited feedback.
-A novel scheme called adaptive compute-and-forward is proposed to exploit the channel knowledge by working with the best ring of imaginary quadratic integers.
-This is enabled by generalizing Construction A lattices to other rings of imaginary quadratic integers which may not form principal ideal domains and by showing such construction can produce good lattices for coding in the sense of Poltyrev and for MSE quantization.
-Since there are channel coefficients (complex numbers) which are closer to elements of rings of imaginary quadratic integers other than Gaussian and Eisenstein integers, by always working with the best ring among them, one expects to obtain a better performance than that provided by working over Gaussian or Eisenstein integers.
+We consider the compute-and-forward paradigm with limited feedback.
+Without feedback, compute-and-forward is typically realized with lattice codes over the ring of integers, the ring of Gaussian integers, or the ring of Eisenstein integers, which are all principal ideal domains (PID).
+A novel scheme called adaptive compute-and-forward is proposed to exploit the limited feedback about the channel state by working with the best ring of imaginary quadratic integers.
+This is enabled by generalizing the famous Construction A from PID to other rings of imaginary quadratic integers which may not form PID and by showing such the construction can produce good lattices for coding in the sense of Poltyrev and for MSE quantization.
+Simulation results show that by adaptively choosing the best ring among the considered ones according to the limited feedback, the proposed adaptive compute-and-forward provides a better performance than that provided by the conventional compute-and-forward scheme which works over Gaussian or Eisenstein integers solely.